How to Install a Whole House Water Filter

 Time Required: Under 2 hours

-- Cut into the water supply line near the shutoff valve.
-Follow the manufacturer’s instructions to ensure you cut away enough pipe to accommodate the filter, the new shutoff valve and any connecting fittings.
+- Follow the manufacturer’s instructions to ensure you cut away enough pipe to accommodate the filter and any connecting fittings.

-- Dry-fit as many fittings as possible.
-You may need an adaptor on either side of the filter in order to join your size and type of pipe.
+- You might need an adaptor on either side of the filter in order to join your size and type of pipe.

 Some older homes use metal water pipes as the ground for the electrical system.
 Determine if your electrical panel has its ground wire attached to your water supply pipe.

 If the ground wire is attached to the pipe, the water filter housing might have broken this ground path.
 Install appropriate grounding clamps to the metal pipe on either side of the filter.
 Secure a length of heavy-gauge copper wire across the filter from clamp to clamp and secure tightly.

 This step is necessary only if you have copper or galvanized water pipes.

 DIYers with a moderate amount of plumbing experience can install carbon whole-house water filters.
 After learning how to install a water filter, consider using The Home Depot’s water filter installation service if you don’t want to tackle the project on your own.